-- 1. Raise the hood and locate the emergency lowering valve on the lift section of the hydraulic valve. - 2.
-Using a 4 mm hex wrench, loosen the valve 1/4 turn. - 3.
-Operate the lift lever to slowly lower the upright. - 4.
-Tighten the emergency lowering valve and close the hood.
+- 1. Raise the hood and locate the main control valve. - Use a 4 mm hex wrench to loosen the emergency lowering valve approximately one-half (1/2) of a turn. - 3.
+Operate the lift lever until the upright begins to lower in a slow and controlled manner.
+Lower the upright to the desired height. - Tighten the emergency lowering valve and close the hood.